yezhiyi9670/LuckyTool-relic/website/docs/en/guide/statusbar.md

 - Text alignment within the clock
 - Use user fonts

+### Clock Known Issues

+- A single line of clock text may be skewed up or down -> Set text alignment to center

 ## StatusBarNetworkSpeed

 - Set the network speed to refresh every second